How do you validate your beliefs?

 Can we agree that the presence of the sun is a likelihood?

-Yet some people hold beliefs that are not supported the facts around them.
+Yet some people hold beliefs that are not supported by the facts around them.
 These beliefs then lead them to behave in ways that don’t serve them well in the long run.
 Our beliefs are powerful drivers in our lives.

-For example, I’ve been a business traveler for over 25 years.
+For example, I’ve been a business traveller for over 25 years.
 For many of those years, one of my beliefs was “I work hard.
 I love food.
 I can eat anything I want to while on the road.”
 I lived out my beliefs by ordering cheeseburgers, fries, ice cream, fried chicken, and more.